Which TV providers offer multi-room?

 BT TV Box Pro

-BT has recently upgraded its TV boxes and now offers the BT TV Box Pro as its main box, and the BT TV Box Pro Mini for customers that want to watch their BT TV subscription on a second TV.
-Both the main box and the mini version connect to your BT broadband via wifi so there is no need for cabling or even an aerial.
+Anyway, with EE TV you get either the EE TV Box Pro or an Apple TV 4K (device) that's been coded to be able to run the EE TV app where you'll watch all your content.
+For multiroom it's either the BT TV Box Pro Mini for customers that want to watch their EE TV subscription on an EE TV Box Pro, but no multiroom options whatsoever if you choose the Apple TV 4K.
+In the case of the EE TV Box Pro option, both the main box and the Mini version connect to your BT or EE broadband via Wi-Fi so there is no need for cabling or even an aerial.
 BT’s extra box service costs £10 per month on top of your subscription package.

-Unlike Sky and Virgin Media, BT customers are limited to only adding one extra box.
+Unlike Sky, BT and EE customers are limited to only adding a maximum of two extra boxes.
 The BT TV Box Pro Mini does not offer the option to record TV, but you can pause and rewind and watch in 4K HDR, just like on the main box.

 Compare BT TV bundles